alptug01/QA/README.md

 ### User Experience

-S26: The application should be responsive on different screen sizes (mobile tablet desktop) without layout issues
+S26: The application should be responsive on different screen sizes without layout issues
 S27: The application should work properly across different devices
 S28: UI should show a clear no results message instead of a blank screen when search returns nothing
 S29: UI elements should be clear and labeled